Ronakkadhi/awesome-ai-apis/README.md

 ## 🤝 Contributing

-Found a great API we missed?
-Have better examples?
+Found a great AI API we missed?
+Want to add more examples?

 1. Fork this repo
-2. Add your API following the format in existing files
+2. Add the new API to `requestly-collection.json`
-3. Include working cURL and Fetch examples
+3. Add any new variables needed
-4. Create a Requestly collection JSON
+4. Update the README table
 5. Submit a PR

-Each API page should include:
+**Each new API should include:**
-- Basic info and use cases
+- Proper authentication headers
-- Authentication details
+- Working example request body
-- Working code examples
+- Correct endpoint URL
-- Link to official docs
+- Variable for API key

 ---

 **Made with ❤️ for the developer community**

-*All examples work great with [Requestly](https://requestly.io) for advanced API testing* 😉
+*Powered by [Requestly](https://requestly.io) for seamless API testing* 🚀